RedisLabs/redislabs-docs/content/rc/security/aws-transit-gateway.md

 1. In the **Target** field, select **Transit Gateway** and select the relevant **Transit gateway ID**.

-Once Transit gateway is established, we recommend switching your application connection string to the private endpoint.
+After Transit gateway is established, we recommend switching your application connection string to the private endpoint.